 The Rebirth of Renaissance Frescos

+From famous wall painting legends like Masaccio and Correggio to Fra Angelico and Giotto, the early Renaissance period marked the beginning of some of the world’s best fresco painters.
 It was in the hands of Italian Renaissance painters that fresco really came into its own.
 Many art historians consider the Italian Renaissance to be the peak of fresco painting, and many of the most exquisite frescos from this period remain in stunning condition today.
-Many Renaissance frescos adorn the walls and ceilings of private, public, and religious buildings.
-These frescos often depict biblical scenes or the stories of saints.

 The Renaissance period saw an explosion of experimentation with fresco techniques.
-Renaissance frescos tend to have lavish decoration, and some incorporate gold leaf, like Scrovegni Chapel by Giotto di Bondone in 1305.
+Renaissance frescos tend to include lavish decorations and elements like gold leaf as seen in the Scrovegni Chapel by Giotto di Bondone in 1305.
 Many artists like Michelangelo and Raphael experimented with depth and perspective by carving into the wet intonaco plaster before painting.

 Towards the end of the Renaissance period, artists grew tired of the demanding techniques required for producing true buon frescos.
 Oil painting became the most popular medium and was used on wooden panels and stretched canvas.